AngelosDid/EasyFreezy/README.md

 ## Insertion of second bodypart for freezing detection

 Especially for lower quality videos, the insertion of a second body part for freezing detection can be helpful.
-Same logic applies to detecting a second body part.
+Same computational logic applies to detecting a second body part.
 However, because by inserting a second body part the risk of False Positive increases, one more cut-off criterion is inserted.
 This is "user_range_prob". "user_range_prob" only includes a second body part's detected freezing in list with freezing behaviors if the p value in DLC output is high enough.

 ## Using nose to filter out behaviors previously considered as freezing